roytang/blog/content/replies/2017/03/deemjbe/index.md

 - Philippines
 ---

-Ask her why she is so emotional about it. \n\nThe Jim Paredes thing was really stupid (although IDK if it's true that he's not a Filipino citizen).
+Ask her why she is so emotional about it.

+The Jim Paredes thing was really stupid (although IDK if it's true that he's not a Filipino citizen).
 He shouldn't have fed the trolls